asuh/newsletter-dreamhost-announcement-lists/README.md

+# JUNE 2026 - I'm archiving this project because Dreamhost no longer allows access to Announcement lists and Discussions lists

 # Newsletter Sender for DreamHost Lists

 **Send newsletters and new blog posts to your DreamHost Announcement Lists using the official API.
 Manage campaigns directly from WordPress.**